-The Whippet is a dog breed quite similar to the Greyhound, though smaller in size.
+The whippet is a dog breed quite similar to the greyhound, though smaller in size.
 Typically, it can run as fast as 35 miles per hour, making it the fastest dog breed of its size.
 This sighthound is also known for its alert, friendly, and playful demeanor.
 The joyful whippet is a lovely and loyal companion that makes a delightful addition to almost any household.
 As a dog that is not much of a barker, fairly inactive indoors, and just needs a good walk or run, they do well for apartment living.

 - Group: Hound

-- Colors: Whippets are seen in a variety of colors including black, blue, fawn, red, white and various shades of brindle, or a combination of any of these colors.
+- Coat and Color: Short, smooth coat in a variety of colors including black, blue, fawn, red, white, and various shades of brindle, or a combination of any of these colors.

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of: